pandulapeter/chignon-mignon-wallpapers/README.md

 # Chignon Mignon Wallpapers
 *Browse the ever-growing collection of wallpaper designs to match the patterns of your favorite bags.*

-This simple Android application showcases a number of custom animations and transitions as well as a modular, scalable architecture.
+This simple Android application showcases a number of custom animations and transitions as well as a modular architecture.
 The data it displays is coming from a public
 Google Sheet instead of a dedicated backend.
-Other technical features:
-- Proper edge-to-edge support with inset handling in any orientation
+The app features a scalable user interface with proper edge-to-edge support and inset handling in any orientation.
-- Scalable UI
-- Support for night mode

 ### Screenshots